-In addition, we are actively monitoring risks associated with potential interruptions to our clinical studies due to the impact of COVID-19 and are in frequent communication with clinical study sites and contract research organizations (CROs).
-Some clinical trial sites have imposed restrictions on site visits by sponsors and CROs, initiation of new trials, patient visits, and new patient enrollment as a result of COVID-19.
+In addition, we continue to actively monitor risks associated with potential interruptions to our clinical studies due to the impact of COVID-19 and are in frequent communication with clinical study sites and contract research organizations (CROs).
+Some clinical trial sites have maintained restrictions on site visits by sponsors and CROs, initiation of new trials, patient visits, and new patient enrollment as a result of COVID-19.
 While all of our studies remain open for enrollment, we have provided guidance to our clinical trial sites that new patient enrollment may occur at sites where resources allow these patients to be safely enrolled and closely monitored and some sites have temporarily paused enrollment of new patients.
-In addition, we are working closely with our study sites and CROs to allow for utilization of remote and local assessments, such as televisits, in accordance with recent FDA guidance, as well as to ensure availability of study drug for patients.
-While study activities are continuing in the clinical trials we have underway in sites across the globe, we cannot guarantee that COVID-19 precautions, or the impact of the pandemic, will not directly or indirectly affect the expected timelines for some of our clinical trials.
+In addition, we continue to work closely with our study sites and CROs to allow for utilization of remote and local assessments, such as televisits, in accordance with FDA guidance, as well as to ensure availability of study drug for patients.
+While study activities are continuing in the clinical trials we have underway in sites across the globe, and although some of these restrictions have been eased or lifted, we cannot guarantee that COVID-19 precautions, either now or in the future, or the impact of the pandemic, will not directly or indirectly affect the expected timelines for some of our clinical trials.